seregazhuk/seregazhuk.github.io_old/_posts/2016-09-20-php-tumblr-downloader.md

 $client->setToken($token, $tokenSecret);
 {% endhighlight %}

-To get API token and secret we need to have an active Tubmlr account.
-Next we need to register our application to get access to [Tumblr API](https://www.tumblr.com/docs/en/api/v2).
+To get API token and secret we need to have an active Tumblr account.
+Next, we need to register our application to get access to [Tumblr API](https://www.tumblr.com/docs/en/api/v2).
 To register an application go to the Apps section of your account settings or [Applications](https://www.tumblr.com/oauth/apps) page and register a new application:

 <p class="text-center image">
     <img src="/assets/images/posts/php-tumblr-downloader/register-app.jpg" alt="cgn-edit" class="">